Dell Data Breach: 49M Customer Records Exposed

 Lastpass reported a security breach a month ago, which is the 8th security incident in the last 11 years.
 This incident was followed by a recent disclosure by a Google researcher.
 Many popular password managers like Dashlane, Bitwarden, and Safari can be phished.

 There are many lessons that we all need to learn from these recurring incidents.
-This post is to uncover few points that we have seen have not been discussed by the info-sec community and the industry.
+This post stands to uncover few points that we have seen have not been discussed by the info-sec community.

 The Catch-22 – Phish or no Phish?

-LastPass warned its users of an increased likelihood of Phishing attacks, Credential Stuffing, or other brute force attacks against online accounts associated with their LastPass vault.
+LastPass warned its users of a likelihood of Phishing attacks, Credential Stuffing, or other brute force attacks on accounts associated with their LastPass vault.

 Password Managers getting phished is an alarming situation

-This statement goes against what all the password managers like LastPass claims – “use of password manager protects users from phishing attacks“.
+This statement goes against what all the password managers like LastPass claim .
+“Use of password manager protects users from phishing attacks“.

 In recent times there have been more incidents where password managers have been proved vulnerable to phishing attacks.
 You can find more details in this article Popular password managers auto-filled credentials on untrusted websites